-Your answer should aim to show an interest in the local area where you will be based as a medical student and will be likely to interact with patients on placements.
-It is a good idea to comment on prevalent diseases in the local population.
-For example, in East London, there is a high prevalence of tuberculosis.
+Your answer should show an interest in the local area where you will be based as a medical student and will likely interact with patients on placements.
+It is a good idea to comment on any prevalent diseases in the local population, if there are any that stand out.

-Interacting with a diverse population with different health conditions is useful in the training and experience of a medical student and Doctor.
-Mention how this is likely to make you a better doctor in future.
+Interacting with a diverse population with different health conditions is useful in the training and experience of a medical student.
+Mention how this is likely to make you a better Doctor.

 If you have met a patient with a condition that is typical of the local population to the Medical School, you may wish to reflect on that experience.

 What did the medical students say about how challenging the course is?
-Did they address topics such as time management, organisation, the transition from A-levels/international baccalaureate, etc?
+Did they address topics such as time management, organisation, the transition from A-Levels, etc?